Indonesian leader sets priorities for G-20 presidency | ExBulletin

 Indonesian leader sets priorities for G-20 presidency

-NEW YORK (AP) As Indonesia prepares to assume the presidency of the G-20 next year, the leader of the world’s fourth largest country presented his priorities to the United Nations General Assembly on Wednesday.
+With Indonesia set to assume the presidency of the G-20 next year, the leader of the world’s fourth-largest country presented his priorities to the United Nations General Assembly on Wednesday.

 In a pre-recorded statement, Joko Widodo said that inclusion and a sustainable, green economy will be at the top of the list during the 2022 Presidency on the topic of Recover Together, Recover Stronger.
 He is committed to working for the good of all, including vulnerable groups who must be given priority.